 The word "Vauxhall" was adopted as the Russian word for railway station.
 Click here to learn why this happened.

 Special funeral trains ran through Vauxhall between 1854 and 1941.
 They started their journeys at London Necropolis Station in Waterloo, and ended them at Brookwood Cemetery, offering one-way tickets for coffins, and returns for everyone else.
 There were two stations at Brookwood, one essentially "Church of England" and one non-conformist and non-Christian.
 The service was used to carry a total of around 200,000 coffins from both rich and poor families.
 Indeed, the first burial was of still-born twins who were buried in the "allotment" maintained by St Saviours, Southwark as an alternative to burying paupers in what were essentially mass city centre graves.

 The entrance to the Necropolis Station can still be seen at 121 Westminster Bridge Road (see photo on left) but the station has not been used since it was bombed in April 1941.
-However, a special funeral train ran from Waterloo in 1979, carrying the body of Earl Mountbatten.
+However, a special funeral train ran from Waterloo to Windsor in 1979, carrying the body of Earl Mountbatten.

 The Brookwood service briefly competed with a similar funeral railway service which ran from Kings Cross to New Southgate from 1861 to 1863.
 Brookwood won out mainly because it had opened first, had agreed lower charges with the owner of the railway lines, and by 1861 had already entered into contracts with many London parishes.